ericdcobb/blob-store-explorer/README.md

 @BlobStore.content-type = application/xml
 sha1 = dbfa3838d7c51136f022e8c7698611daa23114d8
 ```
+## Package Management

+Dependencies are currently managed by [godep](https://github.com/tools/godep), which looks to be the [most popular](https://github.com/golang/go/wiki/PackageManagementTools) package management tool today.
+Interestingly, godep pulls dependencies into a 'vendor' folder, which is then managed in VC.

+Check out [The Saga of Go Dependency Management](https://blog.gopheracademy.com/advent-2016/saga-go-dependency-management/) for an interesting read.
+The upshot of all this is that the Go community recognizes the limitations inherent in "Just committing vendor" and has begun working on an official tool ([dep](https://github.com/golang/dep)) to reproduce builds, with committing vendor becoming optional.

 ## TODO:

 - [ ] Tests!
-- [ ] some kind of package/ version management, you have to manually `go get` dependencies now
+- [x] some kind of package/ version management, you have to manually `go get` dependencies now
 - [ ] better error handling
 - [ ] output in various formats (json?)